npm/rfcs/accepted/0000-peer-overrides.md

 **So as long as you have an averride for a requested peer fulfill the requested peer with your deps, that will ALLWAYS take priority.**

-This puts the controle fully in the hands of the authors and maintainers AND allows a user to define an override for a nested peer-dep which isn't fulfilled at a higher level. eg. If a package just relays (or simply doesn't fulfill) a peer requested by its deps.
+This puts the controle fully in the hands of the authors and maintainers AND allows a user to define an override for a nested peer-dep which isn't fulfilled at a higher level. eg. If a package just relays (or simply doesn't fulfill) a peer requested by its deps. ([detailed section](#logic-and-examples))

 [meeting notes]:<https://github.com/npm/rfcs/blob/latest/meetings/2020-09-02.md#open-rfc-meeting-npm>

 ## In Regards to the existing `overrides` RFC

+**EDIT: [RFC-overrides] is NOT inherited by package consumers.
+Its overrides are only applied when the defining package is at the root-level**
+This fact leaves very little overlap between the two and arguably makes peer-specific-overrides or something of equal functionality an absolute must.
+[RFC-overrides] also applies its overrides **globally**, eg. if you overrride package A with with package X, every requested dep of package A will be substituted by package X. This could lead to unintended side-effecs in otherwhise independent parts of the tree.

+**peer-specific-overrides** as discribed by this proposal **are branch-specific** and the effects of a peer override is isolated from the rest of the tree. not only that, they will not have any effects on anything but their intended targets, as the precence of another override definition for that request **OR** the presence of a dependency that would fulfill the **original** request will void the previous override.
+**EDITEND**

-While there is some overlap with [RFC-overrides], this RFC was drafted to be specific to peer dependencies *only*, which allows for much simpler and thus faster implementation.
+~~While there is some overlap with [RFC-overrides], this RFC was drafted to be specific to peer dependencies *only*, which allows for much simpler and thus faster implementation.~~

 **This RFC is in no way meant to compete with the more general `overrides`.